raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 A few things worth saying about those numbers.
 The start figures are the headline, and they hold as the app grows: on the 10,000-component tree oj cold-starts in about a quarter of Vite's time, and the reload loop you pay dozens of times an hour is where that lead compounds. oj's default `oj dev` is an on-demand, unbundled server; the chart shows `oj dev --bundle`, which pre-bundles the client for the fastest loop.

-Two honest caveats.
-A single hot edit (HMR) is now a wash: both oj and a well-tuned Vite land around 60ms, and I'm not going to pretend otherwise.
-And a *well-tuned* Vite is faster than a default one; I'm not interested in beating a strawman, so these runs are Vite configured sensibly, on the same machine, same app.
+One honest caveat: a *well-tuned* Vite is faster than a default one, and I'm not interested in beating a strawman, so these runs are Vite configured sensibly, on the same machine, same app.
 The suite is `bench/run.mjs` in the repo, so you can reproduce it: `node bench/run.mjs 10000`.

 The number that doesn't narrow is memory.
 On that same app oj holds around 115MB where Vite sits above 1.5GB, a 13x gap that widens with app size.
 That is the difference that matters where I run oj most: thousands of ephemeral preview sandboxes, where every megabyte and every second of cold start is multiplied.